ArminJo/ATtinySerialOut/README.md

 ### Provides Serial.print / println functions for easy software porting.
 ### Code size is only 76 Bytes@38400 baud or 196 Bytes@115200 baud (including first call)
 ### Default TX pin is PB2 on a ATtiny85.
-To change the output pin, just modify line 38 in TinySerialOut.h.
-You will find the file in the Arduino IDE under "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the libraries/TinySerialOut/src directory.
-Or set it as compiler symbol like "-DTX_PIN PB1".
+To change the output pin, just modify line 38 in `TinySerialOut.h`.
+You will find the file in the Arduino IDE under *Sketch/Show Sketch Folder (Ctrl+K)* and then in the `libraries/TinySerialOut/src` directory.
+Or define global symbol with `-DTX_PIN PB1` which is not yet possible in Arduino IDE:-(.

 ## Serial functions provided (linefeed is \n instead of \r\n):
 ```